On the residual and profinite closures of commensurated subgroups: Applications to polycyclic groups

-\begin{lem} Let $G$ be an $\mathfrak M$-group and let $H$ be a subgroup with $h(H)=h(G)$.
-Then $H$ is separable if and only if $[G:H]<\infty$. \end{lem} \begin{proof} The `only if' direction is all that requires proof.
-We use induction on the length $n$ of a chain $\dagger$ that is witness to $G\in\mathfrak M$.
+To prove the Lemma we use induction on the length $n$ of a chain $\dagger$ that is witness to $G\in\mathfrak M$.
 If the length is zero, then $G$ is trivial, and the result is trivially true.
 Suppose the length $n$ is greater than zero and let $K:=G_{n-1}$ be the penultimate term.
-By induction $H\cap K$ has finite index in $K$.
+The equality $h(H)=h(G)$ forces $h(H\cap K)=h(K)$ and so by induction $H\cap K$ has finite index in $K$.
 Therefore $H$ has finite index in $HK$, and $HK$ is separable.
 There are three cases.
 If $G/K$ is finite, then $H$ has finite index in $G$, and we are done.
 If $G/K$ is infinite cyclic, then $HK/K$ must also be infinite cyclic, because $H$ has the same Hirsch length as $G$.
 Therefore $[G:HK]$ is finite, and again we are done.
 If $G/K$ is quasicyclic, then $HK/K$, being separable in $G/K$, must be equal to $G/K$ (because quasi-cyclic groups do not have any proper finite index subgroups), so $HK=G$. \end{proof}

 \begin{lem} Let $G$ be a group in which the finitely generated subgroups are separable.
-Then every $\mathfrak M$-subgroup of $G$ is polycyclic-by-finite. \end{lem} \begin{proof} Let $H$ be an $\mathfrak M$-subgroup of $G$ and let $J$ be a subgroup of $H$ that is finitely generated with $h(J)=h(H)$.
+Then every $\mathfrak M$-subgroup of $G$ is virtually polycyclic. \end{lem} \begin{proof} Let $H$ be an $\mathfrak M$-subgroup of $G$ and let $J$ be a subgroup of $H$ that is finitely generated with $h(J)=h(H)$.
 By Lemma \ref{lem:pk1}, $J$ has finite index in $H$, and hence $H$ is finitely generated.
-This shows that all $\mathfrak M$-subgroups of $G$ are finitely generated, so they are all polycyclic-by-finite. \end{proof}
+This shows that all $\mathfrak M$-subgroups of $G$ are finitely generated.
+Since every subgroup of an $\mathfrak M$-group is also a $\mathfrak M$-group it follows that in this situation the $\mathfrak M$-subgroups satisfy the maximal condition on subgroups.
+Virtually soluble groups with the maximal condition are all virtually polycyclic and the result follows. \end{proof}

+The next lemma follows from \cite[Theorem 3.1]{DFOB} once one interprets the notion of `solvable FAR group' and is there attributed to D. J. S. Robinson.
+We include a proof for the reader's convenience that is suited to our nomenclature.

-\begin{lem} Let $G$ be an $\mathfrak M$-group and let $H$ and $K$ be finitely generated subgroups of Hirsch length equal to $h(G)$.
+\begin{lem}[D. J. S. Robinson] Let $G$ be an $\mathfrak M$-group and let $H$ and $K$ be finitely generated subgroups of Hirsch length equal to $h(G)$.
 Then $H$ and $K$ are commensurate. \end{lem} \begin{proof} The group $\langle H,K\rangle$ has the same Hirsch length as $G$, so replacing $K$ and $G$ by this group, we may assume that $H\subset K=G$ and that $G$ is finitely generated.

 Let $h^*$ denote the number of infinite factors in a cyclic--quasicyclic--finite series.
 We use induction on $h^*(G)$ to prove that $H$ has finite index in $G$.
 If $h^*(G)=0$, then $G$ is finite, and there is nothing to prove.
 Let us then assume that $G$ is infinite.
 Every infinite $\mathfrak M$-group has an infinite abelian normal subgroup.
 Let $A$ be an infinite abelian normal subgroup of $G$.
 Then